bincent0929/musicdle-game/README.md

 > - Keep branches small & focused (1 feature per branch)
 > - Write clear commit messages
 > - Use draft PRs if work is in progress
-To run the webserver to check how the website is looking run `caddy run` in your terminal and you'll be able to open the webpage through going https://localhost:443.

-If you want to have multiple terminals open, then you should use tmux.
-It is built into the container.
-Just run `tmux` and then run `caddy run` and then press `CRTL+b` then `d` and you'll have Caddy running in the background.

-Here are the docs if you want to look into changing it: https://caddyserver.com/docs/quick-starts/static-files

-Use the files in `/assets/music` for temporary testing of playing music and the logic before using an API.

-How typescript, whenever you change the `.ts` file you want to run `tsc typescript-file.ts` and then it will spit out a javascript file that we'll use in the website.

-to run backend server

-sudo apt update
-pip3 --version
-pip3 install flask